MrR0807/Notes/understanding-parquet-file.md

 The creation of nested columnar structure was so successful, that opensource projects like Parquet were born.
 Later (after 4 years from Dremel publication), Google publicised another paper proving that [Storing and Querying Tree-Structured Records in Dremel](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43119.pdf) are performant and scalable.

+### Dremel's Nested Structure

+In this section, I will explore Dremel's nested structure and via several examples, showcase Definition and Repetition concepts and how they help represent nested structures.

+**Note!** A lot of what will be